NLnetLabs/routinator/source/configuration.rst

 :ref:`command line arguments <manual-page:options>`, but you can also use a :ref:`configuration file <manual-page:configuration file>`.

-For specifying options in the configuration file, Routinator uses the `TOML format <https://github.com/toml-lang/toml>`_.
+Routinator uses the `TOML format <https://github.com/toml-lang/toml>`_ for specifying options in the configuration file.
 Its entries are named similarly to the command line options.
 A complete sample configuration file showing all the default values can be found in the `repository
 <https://github.com/NLnetLabs/routinator/blob/master/etc/routinator.conf.example>`_.